adamesss/wp-admin-tabs/README.md

-# WP Admin Media Uploader for WordPress
+# WP Admin Tabs for WordPress

-WP Admin Media Uploader is a WordPress admin component.
+WP Admin Tabs is a WordPress admin component.